wireapp/wire-docs/src/how-to/install/helm-prod.md

 2. Update the `gundeck` AWS configuration in your wire-server Helm values/secrets to point at fake-aws.
 3. **Re-deploy the wire-server Helm chart** using the updated values.

+### What is the [fake-aws](https://github.com/wireapp/wire-server/tree/develop/charts/fake-aws) Helm chart?

+The fake-aws Helm chart deploys two internal services inside the Kubernetes cluster:
+- **fake-aws-sns** – a dummy, ephemeral SNS service based on LocalStack.
+LocalStack allows you to use the SNS APIs in your local environment to coordinate the delivery of messages to subscribing endpoints or clients.
+- **fake-aws-sqs** – a dummy, ephemeral SQS service that mocks the Amazon SQS API.

+Both services include lightweight custom initialization logic required for Wire’s internal service-to-service communication.
+They are not intended to replace real AWS in production with native push, but to provide compatible SNS/SQS APIs inside the cluster for websocket-only setups.

+### Why are these Helm charts required when not using APNS/FCM?

+Even when APNS (Apple Push Notification Service) or FCM (Firebase Cloud Messaging) are not used, the `wire-server` component **gundeck** still depends on SNS and SQS APIs for handling notifications and user device events.

+When running in websocket-only mode, `gundeck` must still interact with SNS and SQS endpoints.
+Therefore, these APIs need to be mocked privately inside the Kubernetes cluster.
+The `fake-aws` Helm chart provides these mocked services so that `gundeck` can function correctly without connecting to real AWS infrastructure.

 #### NOTE
 - To enable push notifications using the public App Store / Play Store mobile Wire clients, see [Enable push notifications using the public appstore / playstore mobile Wire clients](../install/infrastructure-configuration.md#enable-push-notifications-using-the-public-appstore-playstore-mobile-wire-clients).
 - To read more about websockets and Wire notifications, see [Web-sockets](../../understand/overview.md#web-sockets) and [Mobile Notifications](../../understand/overview.md#mobile-notifications).